-In the event of a serious illness or other severe problem that necessitates missing several consecutive classes, the student may request a formal Leave of Absence from health services or from the Associate Dean of Academic Affairs, Dean of Academic Affairs or Dean of Students.
+In the event of a serious illness or other severe problem that necessitates missing several consecutive classes, the student may request a formal Leave of Absence from health services or from the Dean of Students, Dean of Academic Affairs, or Dean of Campus Life.
 If a student is absent from more than a total of two weeks of class sessions for any reason, completion of the course requirements is often not possible.
 In such cases, certification from the professor is required that the student has already done sufficient work in the course for it to reasonably be completed by the end of the semester.
 If the professor or the student judges that a class cannot be successfully completed, a student who has been granted a leave of absence usually will be allowed to withdraw from that class and will receive a W on the transcript.
 Students are expected to make up work missed during a leave of absence.

 Honesty and integrity in the performance of all academic assignments are expected of all students at Simon’s Rock.
-Plagiarism, giving or receiving assistance on any examination or quiz, and falsifying data are serious forms of academic dishonesty.
-Academic dishonesty in any form will not be tolerated.
+Plagiarism; giving or receiving unauthorized assistance on any examination, quiz, lab or homework assignment, and falsifying data all are serious forms of academic dishonesty and will not be tolerated.

-Any act of academic dishonesty will have serious consequences, regardless of whether it is intentional or unintentional.
-A student who has committed academic dishonesty will meet with the instructor, advisor, and the Dean of Academic Affairs.
-A first offense will result in at least a grade of F on the assignment or exam in question and may result in a semester grade of F for the course, and parents or guardians will be notified.
-Any subsequent offense will become part of the student’s record and will result in a hearing with the Standards and Procedures Committee to determine further consequences.
-These consequences may include academic probation, revocation of scholarship, and suspension from the College.
-A student who wishes to contest a judgment of academic dishonesty by the Standards and Procedures Committee may make an appeal in writing to the Appeals Committee within 48 hours of the decision.
+A first offense will result in at least a grade of F on the assignment or exam in question and may result in a semester grade of F for the course.
+The student will receive a written warning (although nothing will go on the student’s academic record) and parents or guardians will be notified.
+Any subsequent offense will become part of the student’s record and will result in further consequences, which may include academic probation, revocation of scholarship, and suspension from the College.
+Appeals of the consequences or a judgment of academic dishonesty (beyond a warning) may be made in writing to the Standards and Procedures Committee within 48 hours of the decision.

-The Standards and Procedures Committee, chaired by the Associate Dean of Academic Affairs and staffed by members of the faculty, staff, students, and administration, reviews petitions for exceptions to the academic policies of Simon’s Rock based on unusual circumstances.
+The Standards and Procedures Committee, chaired by the Dean of Students and staffed by members of the faculty, staff, students, and administration, reviews petitions for exceptions to the academic policies of Simon’s Rock based on unusual circumstances.
 Petitions should be submitted to the Office of Academic Affairs.

 Bard College at Simon’s Rock complies with the provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).
 This act assures students attending postsecondary educational institutions that they have the right to inspect and review certain of their educational records, and, by following the guidelines provided by the College, to correct inaccurate or misleading data through informal or formal hearings.
 The act protects students’ rights to privacy by limiting transfer of these records without their consent, except in specific circumstances.
 Students also have the right to file complaints with the Family Educational Rights and Privacy Office, Department of Health and Human Services, 330 Independence Avenue SW, Washington, D.C.
 20201.